tylerharter/cs301-projects/spring19/p3/README.md

 This function computes the average change per year from the data from `year1` to `year2` for `agency`.
-It then returns the predicted spending in `year3`, assuming spending continues changing at that same constant rate each year.
+It then returns the predicted spending in `year3`, assuming spending continues changing by the same constant amount each year.
 We don't have anything for you to copy for this one (you need to write it from scratch).

+As an example, suppose spending in 2016 (year1) is 100 and spending in 2018 (year2) is 120.
+The average increase is 10 per year.
+So we would extrapolate to 130 for 2019, 140 for 2020, etc.  This kind of prediction is a simple *linear extrapolation*.

 ### Q15: how much will library spend in 2019?